Career Timeline

 Then I built something bigger.

-Alongside the infrastructure work, I designed and built Solvyr — a production AI engine for ITSM and HRCM.
-The platform spans the full service lifecycle:
+Alongside the infrastructure work, I designed and built Solvyr® — a production AI engine for ITSM and HRCM.
+The platform spans the full service lifecycle and extends into adjacent commercial and operational domains:

 Where This Leads